People Can’t Get Enough Cincinnati Chili. Here’s Why It’s the Best.

 Cincinnati—aka Cincy or Queen City—is well-known for its chili.
 We're here to tell you why the Chili Capital of the World earned this prestigious culinary title.

-When it comes to chili, we all have our favorite recipe—here are our faves from coast to coast!
-But have you ever tried the distinctive twist on this hearty stew: Cincinnati chili complete with spaghetti?
-Now, find out what this Midwest classic is and where it came from.
+When it comes to chili, we all have our favorite recipe—here are our fave chilis from coast to coast!
+But have you ever tried the distinctive twist on this hearty stew: Cincinnati chili piled on top of spaghetti?
+Find out what this Midwest classic is and where it came from.

 What Is Cincinnati Chili?